Wtell64/aspnet-mvc-ads/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section lists some of the main frameworks and technologies we used for this project.

 * [![Bootstrap][Bootstrap.com]][Bootstrap-url]
 * [![JQuery][JQuery.com]][JQuery-url]